der-pw/CPAP_Extension_for_BTT_Octopus/README.md

 | BZ1      | Buzzer (passive) | 12x8.5mm  6.6mm Pitch | https://www.amazon.de/dp/B0179I6LIK

 All SMD parts are specified in the production file.
 I have no experience with assembling THT parts via the SMT service, so I always solder them by hand.
-In this case this applies to the buzzer and the JST connector.
+In this case this applies to the buzzer, the JST connector and the IDC connector.

 U1 buffer gate is the same level shifter as the one in the Octopus Board.
 The IDC Connector J1 is hard to find.
 Sometimes it's available at aliexpress, or you have a friendly Guy, he can order at digikey.
 A 2x5 (2.54mm) pin header will also work, but please be aware to check the direction if you put it in your board.